Skip to main content

 Two people in an agave farm

-Applicants often ask how to connect with returned Peace Corps Volunteers (RPCVs) or where to read stories about Peace Corps service from people with similar interests and identities.
-We have some suggestions on how you might go about researching different Peace Corps experiences
+Applicants often ask how to connect with Returned Peace Corps Volunteers (RPCVs) or where to read stories about Peace Corps service from people with similar interests or backgrounds.
+There is a wealth of resources about the Peace Corps Volunteer experience.

-2) Visit the Volunteer stories page on the Peace Corps website.
-There are two ways to search.
-You can filter the stories according to your country of interest or you can do a keyword search to find stories about your topic of interest.
-For example, LGBTQ.
-There are many stories related to that topic, such as:
+There are four ways to search.
+You can filter the stories according to your country of interest, sector, or category, such as "Serving as a Volunteer."
+Or you can do a keyword search to find stories about your topic of interest.

-3) Peace Corps Country pages.
-Each country program has curated a page on the Peace Corps website where you’ll find a collection of resources and stories focused on that country and its program.
+Each country program has a landing page and several associated pages on the Peace Corps website where you’ll find a collection of resources and stories focused on that country and its program.

-5) Seek out connections through organizations such as the National Peace Corps Association or returned Peace Corps Volunteer groups in your city or region, for example, Returned Peace Corps Volunteers of Washington, D.C.
+The National Peace Corps Association has a directory of Returned Peace Corps Volunteer (RPCV) groups in your city or region, for example, Returned Peace Corps Volunteers of Washington, D.C.
+You can also locate RPCV groups by host country, such as Friends of Botswana.

-6) Contact the Peace Corps recruitment office.
-There are recruiters in all corners of the country, who are excited to talk about the Peace Corps with you.
-Ask if there is someone available who can speak with you about your specific questions.
+There are recruiters throughout the country, many of them Returned Volunteers, who are excited to talk about the Peace Corps with you.
+Ask if there is someone available who can address your specific questions.

-We invite you to explore these resources which can help you better understand the challenges and opportunities of Peace Corps service.
+We invite you to explore these resources to help you better understand the challenges and opportunities of Peace Corps service.